11ty/11ty-website/src/docs/plugins/html-base.md

 ### Usage

-For HTML content, you won’t need to do anything else.
-The HTML plugin will automatically apply the Path Prefix to URLs in any `.html` file in your output directory.
+For templates that output `*.html` files, you don’t need to do anything else.
+The HTML plugin will automatically apply the Path Prefix to URLs in any `html` file in your output directory.

 ### Advanced Usage